mrjeoffrey/ohmybooks/README.md

 THE USER WANTS a web application that will allow him or her to rate a book and post a book review about it, or that will allow him or her to read a review by another user,

-SO THAT the user can inform other readers of his or her opinion about the book,

-SO THAT the other user can read a review on the book he or she is interested in reading, and be able to make an informed choice whether or not to read the same book and add it to his or her reading queu.
+SO THAT the user can inform other readers of his or her opinion about the book, or that the other user can read a review about the book he or she is interested in reading and make an informed choice whether or not to read the same book and add it to his or her reading queue.

 ```

 ## Acceptance Criteria
 ```
-GIVEN the user is looking to post a review on and rate a book the user has recently read, WHEN the user clicks on the book review application, THEN the user is presented with the application's landing page, WHEN the user is presented the login page, the login page contains book recoomendations, the latest book reviews, and best new books for the user to consider, WHEN the user looks at a book featured in the book recommendation, latest reviews, or best new books, the user is presented with the following information about the book: title, description, author, ISBN, and genre;
+GIVEN the user is looking to post a review on and rate a book the user has recently read, WHEN the user opens the book review application,
+THEN the user is presented with the application's landing page, which contains book recoomendations, the latest book reviews, and best new books for the user to consider, WHEN the user looks at a book featured in the book recommendation, latest reviews, or best new books, THEN the user is presented with the following information about the book: title, description, author, International Standard Book Number (ISBN), and genre
-WHEN the user wants to review a book,
-THEN the user is presented with the link to add a review WHEN the user is not a member of the book review application, THEN the user is required to create an account and presented with the signup page;
+WHEN the user wants to review one of the books in the database, THEN the user is presented with a link to add a review and is directed to the login page WHEN the user is not a member of the book review application, THEN the user is required to create an account by clicking the signup button in order to create and submit a review WHEN the user clicks the signup button,
+THEN the user is presented with the signup page where the user can create an account by entering his or her username, email, and password
-WHEN the user creates an account
+WHEN the user has created an account,
-THEN the user is required to provide his or her username, email, and password WHEN the user is a member of the book review application, THEN the user is presented with the login page
+THEN the user is presented with the user's profile page which contains the top book pick for the user and a box that will contain all the reviews he will post
+WHEN the user has not posted a review yet,
+THEN the user is presented with the message that the user has not reviewed any books yet, and that the user can search and add reviews by using the search bar
+WHEN the user has previously signed up or is already a member, THEN the user can post a review by clicking the add review link or login button, which will direct the user to the login page WHEN the user enters his or her credentials, i.e., email and password on the login page, THEN the user is presented with his or her profile page, which contains the top book picks for the user, the reviews the user have created, and a box where the user can create and submit a book rating and review
-WHEN the user logs into the book review application with the user's credentials, THEN the user is presented with the homepage
+WHEN the user adds a review by clicking the Add Review button or entering his or her book review and rating on the given fields and clicking on the Submit button, the book review and rating is saved on the page.
-WHEN the user wants to post a review,
+WHEN the user wants to delete a review,
+THEN the user can do so by clicking on the Delete button and the review will be deleted from the book page, the user's profile page, and the application's database
+WHEN the user wants to search for a book,
-THEN the user can search for the book by title, author, genre, or International Standard Book Number (ISBN) WHEN the user searches the book by its title, author, genre, or ISBN THEN the user is presented with the page containing the title, author, genre, or ISBN, and other information about the book WHEN the user adds a review on the book page,
+THEN the user can search for it using the book's title, author, genre, or ISBN number WHEN the user clicks on the genre button on the navigation bar, THEN the user is presented with different book genres WHEN the user clicks on one of the genres,
+THEN the user is presented with a list of books in the said genre that are available in the database WHEN the user clicks on Home or Oh My, Books! on the navigation bar, THEN the user is directed to the home page which contains the book reviews submitted by the user, as well as the recommended books, latest reviews, and best new books by or for the user.
+WHEN the user clicks on the Profile link on the navigation bar, THEN the user is directed to the user's profile page WHEN the user clicks on the Logout button,
-THEN the review is saved on the page.
+THEN the user logs out of the application.

 ```